antoine-5/Farmbot-python/README.md

-# Farmbot-python
+# Classical planning

-You can find here a planning the farmbot executes completely
+You can find here a classical planning the farmbot executes completely coded using the python language.

 # Files explanation